Did FDR Bait the Japanese to Attack Pearl Harbor to Arouse USA Isolationists to Enter World War II?

 On June 22, 1941, Hitler launched Operation Barbarossa, invading the Soviet Union.
 FDR needed to keep Japan from attacking the Soviet Union so Stalin could stay in the fight against Hitler.
 Stalin’s chances of defeating two Axis powers—Hitler in the west and Imperial Japan in the east—were not good, given Stalin’s purge of the Red Army Officer Corps in the 1930s.

-Horne’s new podcast explains how important the October 7 McCollum Memorandum—written just two months before the attack on Pearl Harbor—is to understand FDR’s actions in the lead-up to that pivotal event.
+Horne’s new podcast explains how important the October 7, 1940, McCollum Memorandum—written just 14 months before the attack on Pearl Harbor—is to understand FDR’s actions in the lead-up to that pivotal event.

 McCollum stated his key conclusion as follows: “It is not believed that in the present state of public opinion the United States government is capable of declaring war against Japan without more ado.”
 What McCollum recommended was that the U.S. government should take a series of steps to bait the Japanese to attack us.
 McCollum knew that the Japanese navy depended on U.S. oil exports, and Japan would consider an oil embargo an act of war.
 Horne makes a convincing case that FDR implemented McCollum’s plan.